 Sample rate conversion and bit reduction.

 Sample rate is the rate at which your final sound is going to playback in all musical.

 You can apply a dither plug-in on the master and save your song at 16 bit / 44.1 KHz, but 24-bit, 96 kHz audio is also accepted and considered as “high resolution.”

 Sequencing and Spacing.

-The space you create between the songs during the mastering process is important to the listening experience, and for that reason you need to be artisticalwhen you do so.
+The space you create between the songs when you are mastering music in a home recording studio is important to the listening experience, and for that reason you need to be artisticalwhen you do so.

 The way you will achieve this will vary depending on the digital audio workstation (DAW) you are using.